 3. Automatically Log in to Websites

 Now that you have long, strong passwords for all of your web services, you’ll appreciate Blur filling them in for you.
-There’s nothing worse than trying to type a long, complex password when all you can see is asterisks.
+There’s nothing worse than trying to type a long, complex password when all you can see are asterisks.
 The easiest way to do this is by using a browser extension.
 You’ll be prompted to install one when you first log in to the web interface.

 Once installed, Blur will automatically fill in your username and password when logging in.
 If you have a number of accounts at that site, you can choose the correct one from a drop-down menu.